NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Abstract

 \section{Abstract}

-Existing conversational systems are mostly agent-centric, which assumes the user utterances would closely follow the system ontology (for NLU or dialogue state tracking).
-However, in real-world scenarios, it is highly desirable that the users can speak freely in their own way.
-It is extremely hard, if not impossible, for the users to adapt to the unknown system ontology.
-In this work, we attempt to build a user-centric dialogue system.
-As there is no clean mapping for a user's free form utterance to an ontology, we first model the user preferences as estimated distributions over the system ontology and map the users' utterances to such distributions.
-Learning such a mapping poses new challenges on reasoning over existing knowledge, ranging from factoid knowledge, commonsense knowledge to the users' own situations.
-To this end, we build a new dataset named \nuanced{} that focuses on such realistic settings for conversational recommendation.
-Collected via dialogue simulation and paraphrasing, \nuanced{} contains 5.1k dialogues, 26k turns of high-quality user responses.
+Existing conversational systems are mostly agent-centric, which assumes the user utterances will closely follow the system ontology.
+However, in real-world scenarios, it is highly desirable that users can speak freely and naturally.
+In this work, we attempt to build a user-centric dialogue system for conversational recommendation.
+As there is no clean mapping for a user's free form utterance to an ontology, we first model the user preferences as estimated distributions over the system ontology and map the user's utterances to such distributions.
+Learning such a mapping poses new challenges on reasoning over various types of knowledge, ranging from factoid knowledge, commonsense knowledge to the users' own situations.
+To this end, we build a new dataset named \nuanced{} that focuses on such realistic settings, with 5.1k dialogues, 26k turns of high-quality user responses.
 We conduct experiments, showing both the usefulness and challenges of our problem setting.
 We believe \nuanced{} can serve as a valuable resource to push existing research from the agent-centric system to the user-centric system.
-The code and data will be made publicly available.
+The dataset is publicly available\footnote{\url{https://github.com/facebookresearch/nuanced}}.